daklik/kafka/node/README.md

 ### State Stores

 Aggregations materialize into local state stores.
 By default an in-memory key value store (`MemoryStateStore`) is used, but custom stores can be provided per aggregation via the `store` option.

+Phase 1 introduces parity helpers inspired by the Java API:

+- `Materialized` for fluent materialization options (`Materialized.as('name').withKeySerde(...).withStoreBuilder(...)`).
+- `Named` for node naming parity.
+- `Stores` registry and `StoreBuilder` abstractions for building reusable state store suppliers.

+State store metadata includes changelog configuration hooks and caching/logging toggles, laying the groundwork for persistent stores in later phases.

+### Runtime & Tasks

+A lightweight `TaskManager` tracks stream-to-partition assignments, rebalance events, and offset progression.
+The runtime surfaces this information for future cooperative rebalancing and fault tolerance work.

 ## Configuration